Duality between Lagrangian and Legendrian invariants: Basic results for moduli spaces

 We next consider asymptotic conditions at the boundary punctures.
 There are two basic forms of asymptotics, a puncture is either asymptotic to a Lagrangian intersection point or to a Reeb chord.
-The former case is the standard form of asymptotics on Lagrangian Floer theory and the latter in Legendrian DG-algebras.
+The former case is the standard form of asymptotics in Lagrangian Floer theory and the latter in Legendrian DG-algebras.
 More precisely, we choose an almost complex structure on $X$ which in the cylindrical end $\R\times Y$ is invariant under $\R$-translation, leaves the contact planes invariant and is compatible with the symplectic form induced on the contact planes by the contact form.
 Furthermore, it pairs the $\R$-direction with the Reeb direction.
-This means in particular that the Reeb chord strip which is the product of a Reeb chord and $\R$ is holomorphic and we study holomorphic disks with boundary punctures that are asymptotic to these Reeb chord solutions.
+This means in particular that the Reeb chord strip which is the product of a Reeb chord and $\R$ is holomorphic.
+Reeb chord asymptotics means, and we study holomorphic disks with boundary punctures that are asymptotic to these Reeb chord solutions, while Lagrangian intersection point asymptotics means we study holomorphic disks that are asymptotic to constant strips at intersection points.